laraandree/RxCache/iOS/Pods/Gloss/README.md

 - [Download Gloss](https://github.com/hkellaway/Gloss/archive/master.zip) and do a `pod install` on the included `GlossExample` app to see Gloss in action
 - Check out the [documentation](http://cocoadocs.org/docsets/Gloss/) for a more comprehensive look at the classes available in Gloss

+### Swift 2.3 and Swift 3.0

+Use the `swift_2.3` and `swift_3.0` branches for compatible versions of Gloss plus Example project that are compatible with Swift 2.3 and Swift 3.0 respectively.

+The Gloss source currently available on CocoaPods and Carthage is compatible with Swift 2.3.

 ### Installation with CocoaPods